 Are you a minister or chaplain, an activist or congregational pastor?
 Whatever your role in ministry, you are now living and working in an unprecedented worldwide season of the coronavirus pandemic.
-To bring pastoral leadership and care to your situation, we want to offer you support and resources that we are finding helpful.
+And we want to support you as you bring pastoral leadership and care to your situation.
+Thus, we are offering resources and links that we trust will be helpful.
 We will continue to update this page.

 Eileen’s recent articles at the Christian Century blog:

 10 guidelines for pastoral care during the coronavirus outbreak by Eileen Campbell-Reed | March 10, 2020

 Four guidelines for improvising pastoral leadership through a pandemic by Eileen Campbell-Reed | March 20, 2020

 - Here is a French language translation at the United Church of Canada: https://egliseunie.ca/10-conseils-concernant-les-soins-pastoraux-pendant-lepidemie-du-coronavirus/

 ‘We Can’t Anoint The Sick’: Faith Leaders Seek New Approaches To Pastoral Care By Tom Gjelton | March 23, 2020

 Interfaith Health Program at Emory University, including resources for Christian, Jewish, Buddhist, and Muslim communities (mostly for Christian and Jewish communities).

 Conversation with Ian Case, Interim Director at the Brooklyn Zen Center, in which he shares about navigating pandemic grief in a religious community.